mythology-and-legends-in-warfare

 Runes and Sacred Markings

 Before battle, warriors would carve or inscribe protective runes onto their weapons, shields, and even their own bodies.
 The rune *Tīwaz (ᛏ), associated with the god Tyr and victory, was a common choice for spear shafts and sword blades.
 Seers or elders might chant rune poems to invoke strength, luck, or invulnerability.
 Some warriors painted their shields with symbols like the sun wheel or the horse, totemic animals that represented courage and swiftness.
-These markings were not merely decorative — they were active spiritual agents that could turn the tide of combat.
+These markings were not merely decorative—they were active spiritual agents that could turn the tide of combat.
+The runic alphabet itself was considered a gift from Odin, who had hung on Yggdrasil for nine nights to acquire the knowledge of the runes.
+Inscribing a weapon with runes was thus an act of direct connection to the highest god of war.
+The Kragehul spear shaft, found in Denmark and dating to around 200 CE, bears a runic inscription that reads "ga ga gi ga gi ga," a phrase interpreted by scholars as a battle cry or magical formula intended to paralyze the enemy or grant the wielder victory.

 Divination and Seiðr

 Germanic chieftains often consulted seeresses or shamans who practiced seiðr (a form of magic and prophecy) before a campaign.
 The most famous of these was Veleda, a prophetess of the Bructeri tribe who accurately predicted Roman defeats during the Batavian revolt of 69-70 CE.
-Her influence was so great that war leaders sought her blessing.
+Her influence was so great that war leaders sought her blessing, and the Romans themselves took her prophecies seriously.
 Before battle, a seer might cast lots with tree branches, study the flight of birds, or interpret the entrails of sacrificed animals.
+The casting of lots, described by Tacitus, involved cutting a branch from a fruit-bearing tree, marking the pieces with signs, and scattering them on a white cloth.
+The seer would then pick three pieces at random and interpret their meaning.
 A favorable omen bolstered morale enormously; an unfavorable one could delay or even cancel an attack.
 The Romans noted that Germanic leaders were careful to frame battles as responses to divine will, not mere human aggression.
+This framing allowed a chieftain to maintain authority even after a defeat—if the gods had willed it, then no mortal could have changed the outcome.

 Rituals of Unity and Courage: Songs, Dances, and Oaths